top of page

 • Size: Up to 50% of the existing home’s square footage, max 1,200 sq ft

-• Setbacks: Minimum 4 feet, must follow local height limits (max 28 feet or less)
+• Setbacks: Minimum 4 feet, must follow local zoning height limits (or max 25 feet, whichever is less)

-• Requirements: Full kitchen, full bathroom, separate entrance; can connect to the main house with a doorway
+• Requirements: Full kitchen, full bathroom, separate entrance; (can connect to the main house with a doorway if desired).

 Attached ADUs are great if you want to expand your home without building a separate structure.
 They blend into your existing house and can be easier to access.

-• Heating: Must have a permanent heating source, like extending HVAC or installing a mini-split system
+• Heating: Must have a permanent heating source, like extending HVAC or installing a mini-split system.
+(Portable and electric base rail heaters will NOT pass code.)

 • Expansion: You can add up to 150 sq ft for safe entry and exit

-JADUs are perfect for smaller spaces and can provide affordable housing options for family or renters.
+JADUs are perfect for smaller spaces and can provide affordable housing options for family members or renters.

 Eye-level view of a detached ADU cottage with modern design in Marin County